DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-jetstream.md

 [Laravel Jetstream](https://jetstream.laravel.com) provides robust authentication scaffolding out-of-the-box.
 It utilizes [Laravel Fortify](https://laravel.com/docs/8.x/fortify) for authentication under the hood.

-We will customize various aspects of Jetsream and Fortify to allow our LDAP users to sign in successfully.
+We will customize various aspects of Jetsream and Fortify to allow LDAP users to sign into the application.

 ## Debugging